 Trash cans can get pretty grimy and dirty, both outside and inside.
 To disinfect, spray Clorox® Clean-Up® Cleaner with Bleach until thoroughly wet.
 Let stand for 5 minutes.
 Then rinse and wipe clean.
 For heavily soiled areas, a pre-cleaning is required.

-9. Those everyday items.
+9. Those everyday items you touch.

 10. Deep clean your washing machine.